Get-hooked February 24, 2022

 #RareDiseases – DART, India’s 1st research lab on rare diseases, aims to annihilate muscular dystrophy

-In our July campaign #RareDiseases, we focus on the Dystrophy Annihilation Research Trust (DART), that has been working to find a cure for Duchenne Muscular Dystrophy, a rare genetic disease that affects over five lakh children in the country.
-Read the inspiring story of a father behind India's first research lab working to annihilate the disease and change the lives of countless kids.
+Ahead of the Rare Disease Day (February 28th, 2022), we focus on the Dystrophy Annihilation Research Trust (DART), that has been working to find a cure for Duchenne Muscular Dystrophy, a rare genetic disease that affects over five lakh children in the country.
+Read the inspiring story of a father behind India’s first research lab working to annihilate the disease and change the lives of countless kids.

 What do you do when your only child, age seven, is diagnosed with a rare degenerative disease like Duchenne Muscular Dystrophy (DMD) that has no cure?